soufianecherk/Soufiane-Cherkaoui/README.md

 I'm a 4th-year Software Engineering student from Morocco passionate about DevOps and Cloud.
 I specialize in building modern CI/CD pipelines and cloud-native solutions.
 I enjoy automating workflows and optimizing development processes.

 * 🌍  I'm based in Rabat, Morocco
-* ⚡  Currently, I'm looking for international internship opportunities in DevOps and Cloud to enhance my skills and contribute to impactful projects.
+* ⚡  I'm looking currently for international internship opportunities in DevOps and Cloud to enhance my skills and contribute to impactful projects.
 * ✉️  You can contact me at [soufiane.cherkaoui01@gmail.com](mailto:soufiane.cherkaoui01@gmail.com)

 ## Skills and Technologies